broadinstitute/polyphonia/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/6245320/122775196-e29fd980-d277-11eb-80b9-2b2ffb4fa3ae.png" alt="process flowchart" width="750"></p>

+Polyphonia starts off by verifying and printing input options and preparing a list of samples to analyze.
+Samples without a [consensus genome](#consensus-genomes) or [within-sample diversity file](#within-sample-diversity-files) are excluded from analysis.
+If at least one [optional plate map](#optional-plate-map-inputs) is provided, samples not appearing in any plate map are excluded from analysis.
+Samples not passing [sample inclusion thresholds](#sample-inclusion-thresholds) are excluded from analysis.
+To save time, samples without any plate neighbors as specified by provided [well comparison options](#well-comparison-options) are excluded.

+If [consensus genomes](#consensus-genomes) are not already aligned, they are aligned using `MAFFT`.

+[Within-sample diversity files](#within-sample-diversity-files) are pre-processed depending on their stage in processing, [in parallel](#parallelization) if possible.
+If aligned reads are provided in a bam file, they are processed using `LoFreq call` into a vcf file, which is in turn processed into a heterozygosity table cataloguing within-sample diversity (base substitutions only).
+If the aligned reads bam file is large, processing it can take a long time.
+If a vcf file is provided, it is processed into a heterozygosity table.
+If a heterozygosity table is provided, it does not need to be processed.

 TODO

 Depending on availability of material and the stage at which contamination occurred, contaminated samples could be resequenced or subjected to other follow-up.
 It is important to critically examine flagged potential cross-contamination and consider [alternative explanations](#important-caveats) for shared alleles: not all flagged sample pairs will be true instances of cross-contamination or require resequencing.